View Space: Learning Representation across Arbitrary Graphs: Experiments

 \subsection{Visualization of Node-feature Dynamic Aggregation}

-To demonstrate that the node-feature dynamic aggregation of nonlinear GVT described in \Cref{sec:understanding} is not merely a theoretical property but an observable behavior, we compute the local linearizations defined in \Cref{lem:local_linearization} and visualize them as a heatmap over sampled nodes and features in \Cref{fig:heatmap}:

-where $\mathbf{H}^{(c)}$ represents the 2-D heatmap for the $c$-th view.
-Each entry captures the contribution of the $c$-th view to a specific node-feature pair.
-In the figure, the $x$-axis is feature indices, the $y$-axis is node indices, and the color encodes the linearized weight.
-Distinct values across node-feature pairs confirm that the model carries out node-feature dynamic aggregation.
+To empirically verify the node-feature dynamic aggregation of nonlinear GVT (\Cref{sec:understanding}) in practice, we compute the contribution of the $c$-th view to each node-feature pair using local linearization done in \Cref{lem:local_linearization}.
+We visualize these contributions as heatmaps over sampled nodes and features (\Cref{fig:heatmap}), where the $x$-axis denotes feature indices, the $y$-axis denotes node indices, and the color intensity represents the corresponding linearized weights.

-This dynamicity persists from the pretraining graph (top: OGBN-Arxiv) to downstream graphs (bottom: AmzPhoto), showing that the mapping from view vectors to aggregation rules transfers.
-Across layers (left: 1st vs. right: 8th layer), the same node-feature pair receives different weights, indicating that recurrence does more than simply repeat— the aggregation adapts differently at each depth.
-The heatmap also reveals row- and column-wise patterns: entries from the same nodes or features behave similarly, even though $\phi$ processes each view vector $\tX_{n,f,:}$ independently.
-The patterns suggests that view vectors carry shared semantics across nodes and features, while GVT implicitly captures.